Parenting

 Their appetite may change, too.
 Some kids eat less when bullied, while others overeat, Dr. Prior mentioned.
 “Finally,” she said “it is normal for the stress of bullying to appear while a child is sleeping, as well.
 Your child may wake with nightmares more frequently.”

-Christy Doering, MSSW, LCSW, licensed therapist at Sage Counseling in Dallas tell us that many kids are terribly ashamed of being bullied, so they may try to hide it or pretend things are fine.
+Christy Doering, MSSW, LCSW, licensed therapist at Sage Counseling in Dallas, Texas tell us that many kids are terribly ashamed of being bullied, so they may try to hide it or pretend things are fine.

 “If you are not getting much information when you ask open-ended questions about school,” she said, “probe a little further.”
 Who did they sit with at lunch?
 What happened at recess?
 Is there anyone who annoys them or someone they really enjoy?
 “With young children especially, asking questions at bedtime can elicit lots of conversation because they love talking to push bedtime,” Doering explained.

 Bullying can, of course, have physical symptoms, as well.
-A child could complain of bellyaches or headaches before being dropped off at a playdate, daycare, or preschool, Ruby Velasco, M.S., MFT, Mental Health Specialist Child360, a nonprofit working towards educational justice in Los Angeles County, California.
+A child could complain of bellyaches or headaches before being dropped off at a playdate, daycare, or preschool, Ruby Velasco, M.S., MFT, a marriage and family therapist and mental health specialist in California.
 “They could also have unexplained boo-boos,” said Velasco.
 Of course, little kids get bumps and bruises when they play, she says, but if your child seems to have more than a normal amount or “forgets” the details of getting hurt, it might warrant a closer look.

 Also, look for your child to be uninterested in social events, school days, or playdates that she or he has typically been enthusiastic about.
 Wanting to stay home is a common way to avoid a bad situation.